 It’s more about the journey

 The main focus of the trek is the summit but that is such a tiny part of the trip.
 The porters absolutely make the experience.
-I absolutely loved chatting to them.
+I loved chatting to them.
 They sang and danced us into camp each day and had the most incredible spirit.
-Through into that a bunch of 17 other people I had never met and you really are off on an adventure of a lifetime.
+Throw into that a bunch of 17 other people I had never met and you really are off on an adventure of a lifetime.